GiovaniFonseca/Stuff4Trip/README.md

 ### Languages Used

-- HTML, CSS  and JavaScript were used to create this website.
+- After studying the JavaScript essentials course with Code Institute, this project was created using HTML, CSS  and JavaScript languages.

 ### Tools and libraries
 - [coolors.co](https://coolors.co/623d2b-935836-6c6f70-ebebed-b88a68) - The color scheme that was used on the site.